HRSC - the High Resolution Stereo Camera

 High Resolution Stereo Camera (HRSC): The Red Planet in 3-D

-The experiment on Mars Express is operated by DLR's Institute of Planetary Research.
+The HRSC camera on Mars Express was developed by the DLR Institute of Planetary Research, which is responsible for its operation as well as the processing and distribution of the image data throughout the entire mission.
 The systematic processing of the HRSC image data is carried out at DLR and scene processing is carried out by the PI-group at the Institute for Geosciences of the Freie Universität Berlin in cooperation with DLR's Institute of Planetary Research, Berlin.
+The German HRSC-SRC experiment on board Mars Express is headed by Principal Investigator (PI) Prof. Ralf Jaumann, from the DLR Institute of Planetary Research.